arnaud-neny/rePlayer/source/Replays/SidPlay/libsidplayfp/builders/residfp-builder/residfp/README.md

 ### Main differences from reSID:

-* combined waveforms are emulated by a parametrized model based on samplings from real chips;
+* combined waveforms are emulated by a parametrized model based on samplings from real chips, the pulldown effect has been separated from the digital ANDing of the waveforms;
 * high quality resampling is done in two steps to allow computational savings using lower order filters;
-* interpolation is accomplished with Fritsch-Carlson method to preserve monotonicity.
+* interpolation of the opamp values is accomplished with Fritsch-Carlson method to preserve monotonicity.

 ### Features: